-Ruby on Rails: HTTP, MVC and Routes
+Ruby on Rails: HTTP, MVC, and Routes

-1. How the web works?
+How does the web work?

 The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems. — Wikipedia